CodingGagan/markdown_test/kubecost-cloud/using-the-kubecost-cloud-ui/cloud-allocations-dashboard.md

 | Controllerkind | Limit results to workloads based on Kubernetes controller (Daemonset, Deployment, Job, Statefulset, Replicaset, etc) type.                                         |
 | Pod            | Limit results to workloads where the Kubernetes pod name is filtered for.                                                                                          |

-Comma-separated lists are supported to filter by multiple categories, e.g. namespace filter equals `kube-system,kubecost`.
+Comma-separated lists are supported to filter by multiple categories, e.g. namespace filter equals `kube-system,nOps`.
 Wild card filters are also supported, indicated by a `*` following the filter, e.g. `namespace=kube*` to return any namespace beginning with `kube`.

 ### Additional options